prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Currencies, Virtual Goods and Achievements/Managing In App purchases.md

 * Go to *Overview > Virtual Goods* and edit your Virtual Good.
 * Insert the Product ID you gave your product within the Google Play Developer Console into the *Google Product ID* field.

 *3.* Finally, to verify the purchase on the server we need to set up you Google Play public key within your game.
-Go to the GameSparks Developer Portal under *Configurator > Notifications > Android* and in the field *Google Play Public Key* enter the key obtained by following the steps in the section "Getting an app's license key" [here](http://developer.android.com/google/play/billing/billing_admin.html).
+Go to the GameSparks Developer Portal under *Configurator > Notifications > Google* and in the field *Google Play Public Key* enter the key obtained by following the steps in the section "Getting an app's license key" [here](http://developer.android.com/google/play/billing/billing_admin.html).

 *4.* After making the purchase in the client, Google Play will invoke your response Intent as described in [Purchasing an Item](https://developer.android.com/google/play/billing/billing_integrate.html#Purchase).
 At this point you can get the purchase data and the signature: